aaron-nanas/FPGA-SoC-Robot-Car/README.md

 [Click here to watch a short video demonstration.](https://youtu.be/ALcJU5NfLdA)

 # Description
 Implemented using a Zedboard and written in C, this project involves Vivado's IP Integrator feature and allows interaction with the board's processor.
-Four DC motors with encoders are used,while a servo controls the attached gripper.
+Four DC motors with encoders are used, while a servo controls the attached gripper.
 For motion control, two Pmod Joysticks ([JSTK2](https://digilent.com/reference/pmod/pmodjstk2/start)) set the directions for the motors.

 Moreover, in this design, interrupts are enabled for the push buttons in order to configure the speed of the DC motors.